blogdaren/PHPCreeper/README.md

 //start parser instance
 startAppParser();

-//well, we could configure many config items as needed such as redis item here
+//we could configure many config items such as redis item here as we needed,
-//configure redis with array value of One-dimension or Two-dimension as needed
+//configure redis with array value of One-dimension or Two-dimension support,
 //for details on how to configure the value, refer to the Follow-Up sections
 //$config['redis'] = [];